Courses Offered By De Facto IAS

-Primarily speaking Students preparing for civil services examination with law subject in compulsory optional paper are of two types, Law graduates and non Law graduate.
+Primarily speaking Students preparing for civil services examination with law subject in the compulsory optional paper are of two types, Law graduates and non Law graduates.
 You should follow curated advice for both of them separately.
 As circumstances for both of them is different.

 Law graduates would have studies law in detail but may be lagging in studying it from upsc perspective.
 So start as if you have not studied law at all.